Continue the conversation — chat opens pre-seeded with the current signal, caps, and movement.

 **Integration (10, Basic lower):** VS Code extension with @-mentions, diff view, slash commands; ACP protocol for Cursor/Zed/JetBrains; MCP server management via `kimi mcp`; GitHub via CLI shell commands.
 Gap: no native PR workflow, no CI/CD, no Jira/Linear, no Slack/Teams.

-**Context (14, upper Repository-Deep):** 256K context window (native INT4) across K2.5 and K2.6; full codebase traversal via file-system tools; `/compact` for session context management; Claw Groups (research preview) introduces persistent memory in shared agent spaces.
+**Context (14, upper Repository-Deep):** 256K context window (native INT4); full codebase traversal via file-system tools; `/compact` for session context management; Claw Groups (research preview) introduces persistent memory in shared agent spaces.

 **Interface (12, lower Multi-Platform):** CLI primary (multi-line input, image paste, Ctrl-X shell mode); VS Code extension; web UI via `kimi web`; ACP for Cursor/Zed/JetBrains; MCP server management built in; active cadence to v1.44.0.